Director of Field Education

 Harry is an attorney, licensed to practice law in California.
 Before moving with his wife and children to India he practiced law in Los Angeles, representing individuals and businesses including IBM, Security Title Insurance, Century Bank, Wilshire Insurance Co., Transamerica Computer Leasing, KNOB-FM, and Olympic Gas Company.

-As the Director of Leadership and Professional Development at CPHPL and co-director of the Kaiser Scholars Program and brings more than 14 years of experience in leadership development in both university and health care settings.
+As the Director of Leadership and Professional Development at CPHPL and co-director of the Kaiser Permanente Scholars Program, Grace brings more than 15 years of experience in leadership development in both university and health care settings.
 She is passionate about developing others and helping students integrate their unique experiences, interests, and talents to reach their maximum professional potential.
-Prior to UC Berkeley, Grace served as the Director of Operations at the Institute for Physician Leadership and the Pharmacy Leadership Institute at the UCSF Center for Health Professions, where she focused on the development and delivery of leadership programs for clinical leaders across California.
-Grace received her master of public administration degree from the University of Colorado Denver and a bachelor's degree in Human Development and Family Studies from the Pennsylvania State University.
-Grace is also a Certified Professional Coach and certified Myers-Briggs Type Indicator practitioner.
+Prior to UC Berkeley, Grace served as the Director of Operations at the Institute for Physician Leadership and the Pharmacy Leadership Institute at the UCSF Center for Health Professions, where she focused on the design and implementation of leadership programs for clinical leaders across California.
+Grace received her Master of Public Administration degree from the University of Colorado Denver and a bachelor's degree in Human Development and Family Studies from the Pennsylvania State University.
+She is a Certified Professional Co-Active Coach and certified Myers-Briggs Type Indicator practitioner.
 Grace also serves on the Advisory Board of Home for a Home, a nonprofit organization that partners with socially conscious real estate professionals who donate a portion of their commissions to sustainably fund the construction of homes for people in need.